mechregard/light-wait/README.md

 ```
  $ lightwait -c import -f example/opensource.md -n opensourced -d 'How Light-wait was open-sourced' -t opensource
 ```

+The generation of the static site content makes use of the imported markdown files as well as user-updatable configurations (such as URL or blog title).
+See the Configuration Options section below for details.
+You can immediately generate content using default configuration, review, then update properties as desired and repeat.

 To generate the static site content from the imported markdown, use the generate  command, providing the output directory: